MaxOffice/tasksbyme/INSTALL.md

 Tasks by me can also be run in a container.
 An image called `ghcr.io/maxoffice/tasksbyme` is available on the GitHub container registry.
 This repository also includes a Docker Compose manifest file for a quick start.

-In either case, you should first create a file called `.env` in the application root directory, as described in the previous section, with appropriate values for all fields.
+In either case, you should first create a file called `.env` in the application root directory, as described in the previous section, with appropriate values for at least the `TENANT_ID`, `CLIENT_ID` and `CLIENT_SECRET` fields.

 #### Deploy with Docker Compose